sinabaghal/sinabaghal.github.io/_pages/pasur.md

 <img src="https://sinabaghal.github.io/files/pasur/model_0.png" width="110%" height="110%">
 </p>

 It is interesting to observe that the fair value of the deck varies significantly across different deck formations.
-We investigated this phenomenon and found that the variation is largely driven by the distribution of key cards.
+I investigated this phenomenon and found that the variation is largely driven by the distribution of key cards.
 For example, players holding more clubs or jacks have a higher chance of accumulating points.

 The table below reflects this observation.